Rugrats: Animation

-Overseas animation for the series was done at Wang Film Productions for the first-season, Shanghai Morning Sun Animation for the pilot and its first-season, and Anivision and Sunwoo Entertainment for the rest of the series.
+Overseas animation for the series was done at Wang Film Productions for the pilot and its first-season, and Anivision and Sunwoo Entertainment for the rest of the series.
 It was followed by editing and polishing before its master tapes were sent to Nickelodeon.

+Music

+The theme song for Rugrats is composed by Mark Mothersbaugh, who also composed the main music for the series, along with Denis M. Hannigan, Rusty Andrews, and his brother Bob Mothersbaugh.

 Themes

 Rugrats visualizes ordinary, everyday activities through the eyes of a group of toddlers.
 Using their imaginations, the babies transform routine tasks into surprising adventures.
 The babies, having a limited understanding of the world, constantly mispronounce words and use improper grammar.
 Challenges often emerge because the babies misinterpret the adults, usually caused by Angelica's deceptive translations.
 The grown-ups of Rugrats are simultaneously quirky, over-cautious, and oblivious.
 The series portrays adults as mysterious eccentrics.
 Episodes usually center on a moral lesson that the babies learn during their imaginative explorations.

 Release

 Broadcast

 Rugrats was Nickelodeon's second Nicktoon, debuting on the same day as Doug (which premiered before it) and The Ren & Stimpy Show (which debuted after).
-After the first run of the series, which was produced from 1990 to 1993, production went on a hiatus, and episodes that had not yet premiered continued to be released through 1994.
+After the first run of the series, which was produced from 1990 to 1993, production went on a hiatus, co-creator/co-writer Paul Germain left the series, and episodes that had not yet aired continued to be released through 1994.
 In 1995 and 1996, two Jewish-themed specials premiered; "A Rugrats Passover" and "A Rugrats Chanukah", respectively, and the rest of the series aired in reruns.
-Production on new episodes restarted in 1996, and the show aired in Nickelodeon's SNICK block from 1997 to 2001.
+Production on new episodes restarted in 1996 with a new writing staff, and the series aired in Nickelodeon's SNICK block from 1997 to 2001.
 From 1994 until 2012, Rugrats was the longest-running Nickelodeon animated series, with 172 episodes produced across its 13-year run.
 This record was surpassed in 2012 by SpongeBob SquarePants with the episode "Squiditis/Demolition Doofus".

-On July 21, 2001, in celebration of its 10th anniversary, Nickelodeon aired the television movie All Growed Up, which featured the characters ten years older.
+On July 21, 2001, in celebration of its 10th anniversary, Nickelodeon aired the television special All Growed Up, which featured the characters ten years older.
 After the special, the network aired a retrospective titled Rugrats: Still Babies After All These Years, narrated by Amanda Bynes.
-Because of the special's ratings and popularity, Nickelodeon commissioned All Grown Up!, a series about the older characters, which ran from 2003 to 2008.
-Rugrats ended on August 11, 2004.
+Because of the special's ratings and popularity, Nickelodeon commissioned All Grown Up!, a series about the characters after they have aged up, which ran from 2003 to 2008.
+Rugrats ended on August 1, 2004.